Check-And-Connect/Trainer-Tracker/README.md

 3. Create a .env file with the following variable:
 SERVER_SESSION_SECRET=

-Add a string of random numbers after the SERVER_SESSION_SECRET=.
+Add a string of random numbers, symbols, and letters after the SERVER_SESSION_SECRET=.

 4. npm run server